MicrosoftLearning/PL-600-Microsoft-Power-Platform-Solution-Architect/readme.md

 - We hope that this brings a sense of collaboration to the labs like we've never had before - when the Power Platform changes and you find it first during a live delivery, go ahead and make an enhancement right in the lab source.
 Help your fellow MCTs.

-## How should I use these files relative to the released MOC files?
+## How should I use these files relative to the released Microsoft Learn Instructor Led Training files?

 - The Trainer prep guide and PowerPoint slide decks are still going to be your primary source for teaching the course content.

-- These files on GitHub are designed to be used in conjunction with the course, but are in GitHub as a central repository so MCTs and course authors can have a shared source for the latest lab files.
+- These files on GitHub are designed to be used in conjunction with the course, but are in GitHub as a central repository so MCTs and course authors can have a shared source for the latest lab, demo, and exercise files.

-- It will be recommended that for every delivery, trainers check GitHub for any changes that may have been made to support the latest Power services, and get the latest files for their delivery.
+- It will be recommended that for every delivery, trainers check GitHub for any changes that may have been made to support the latest Power Platform services, and get the latest files for their delivery.

 ## What about changes to the course contents?